 CGTN: Xi Jinping: A role model in respecting teachers

 BEIJING, Sept.
-12, 2021 /CNW/ -- China has a long tradition of honoring teachers.
+13, 2021 /PRNewswire/ -- China has a long tradition of honoring teachers.
 Starting from 1985, the country has designated September 10 each year as Teachers' Day to pay tribute to educators and mentors nationwide.
 It's something that Chinese President Xi Jinping has been doing for years.
 Through speeches and actions, Xi has been calling on people to respect teachers and give priority to education.

 In a letter to representatives of model teaching units named after late geophysicist at Jilin University Huang Danian on Thursday, Xi praised the representatives for their achievements in teaching and scientific research and innovation.